Q. What is the Futures campaign?

 As a financial supporter, please consider what the library means to you, your family and your community, and then give as generously as your heart and resources dictate.

 You may make a one-time lump sum gift, or make a pledge over a period of three years.
 Payments may be made monthly, quarterly, semi-annually or in annual increments.
 You may also give or pledge stock or bonds or make a planned gift.
-Please contact our Director of Development, Beth Skudder, for details.
+Please contact our Interim Library Director, Laura Downes, for details.